-By producing content that physicians regularly read that is honest and helpful (instead of just sales materials), you can begin to garner trust from your readership.
-Trust is the bedrock to any good recruitment relationship and content can allow physicians to get to know you before they are ready for a career move.
+By producing content that is honest and helpful (instead of just sales materials), you can begin to garner trust from your readership.
+Trust is the bedrock to any good recruitment relationship, and content can allow physicians to get to know you before they are ready for a career move.

 Begin with a few ideas and a calendar.
 Great content takes planning, so brainstorm some ideas, look at healthcare-related events or holidays that might interest or affect your candidates, and write down what you come up with.
 You can flush the details out later, but doing some online research to find great articles, quotes, and other information is a good place to start.
-We’re not suggesting you plagiarize but adding a link to a pertinent article or attributing a quote to someone is acceptable – and a content marketing best practice.
-You can then schedule your articles (or whitepapers or the like) around topics that fit into calendar dates.
+Adding a link to a pertinent article or attributing a quote to someone can be valuable – and a content marketing best practice.
+You can then schedule your articles around topics that fit into calendar dates.

 Try collaborating.
 It could be a coworker, a vendor, or your company’s marketing team.
 You want to show you’re an expert, but you’re not an expert in everything so don’t fake it.
 Rely on the expertise of people around you, and don’t be shy about showing off your expertise.

 Find a great stock photo or two to make sure your content is visually appealing.
 You should also break longer text up to make it easier to read by adding new paragraphs or incorporating bullet points.

 Be consistent.
 Are you going to create content once a week or once a month?
 Make the decision and stick to it.
 Quality and consistency beats quantity every time.